x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 request-id →5ca2c827-5147-474c-8457-63c4e5099c6e
 ```

-If the AutoDiscover or ActiveSync responses aren't similar to the above examples, you can investigate the following as possible causes:
+If the AutoDiscover or ActiveSync responses aren't similar to the above examples, you can investigate the following causes to potentially be the possible causes:

 1. If the AutoDiscover endpoint cannot be reached, then it's likely there's a firewall or load balancer configuration issue (for example, IP restrictions are configured and the required IP ranges aren't present).
 Also, there may be a device in front of Exchange requiring pre-authentication to access the AutoDiscover endpoint.